Information for Family Members Assigned to a U.S. Overseas Mission

 The Office of Overseas Employment (GTM/OE) sets the policy for local hire EFM employment and processes anti-nepotism reviews (ANR) when necessary.
 The details of regulatory policy and procedures governing nepotism are in 3 FAM 8310.

-Functional training, including the Basic Consular course, is available to U.S. citizen family members of U.S. Government direct-hire personnel with an overseas assignment.
+Functional training is available to U.S. citizen family members of U.S. Government direct-hire personnel with an overseas assignment.
 This training is offered to family members on a space available basis and must be funded by the employee sponsor’s agency.

 Additionally, there are other training opportunities available for family members.

 The Transition Center at the Foreign Service Institute (FSI) also offers Life Skills courses and webinars designed to assist family members with overseas life, including employment.